palantir/bouncer/README.md

 Although the examples for invoking this from code below are written in Terraform, and it's convenient to be executed from within a Terraform environment, there is nothing Terraform-specific about this tool whatsoever.

+## Downloads

+For running bouncer inside Terraform Enterprise (including auto-discovery of the latest version of bouncer), use [bouncerw](bouncerw), usage detailed below.

+For installing and running bouncer by hand, releases are published to [bintray](https://bintray.com/palantir/releases/bouncer).

 ## Serial

 Made for bouncing nodes in ASGs of size 1 but which form a logical set.  `./bouncer serial --help` for all available options.
 Ex: